isomerpages/nhg-ohrpp/_publications/About our Publications.md

 conduct operating on high ethical standards.
 <br>See the <a href="/ohrpp-post-its/" rel="noopener nofollow" target="_blank">OHRPP Post-Its here</a>.</p>
 <p></p>
-<p><strong>Qualité</strong>
-<br>Qualité (Quality in French) is a quarterly newsletter which focuses on
-educating researchers and clinical research professionals on research policies, best practices and Responsible Conduct of Research (RCR) concepts to facilitate high standards of research conduct.
-The newsletter also regularly features common cases of non-compliances meant to educate the research community on the proper conduct of research and with tips and recommendations for the prevention of similar occurrence.
-<br>See <a href="/qualite/" rel="noopener nofollow" target="_blank">Qualité here</a>.</p>
-<p></p>
 <p><strong>Chicken Soup for the Busy Coordinator</strong>
 <br>The Chicken Soup for the Busy Coordinator is an email circular which contain
 bite-size educational resources for Clinical Research Coordinators.
 The